fabioespinosa/runregistry_api_client/readme.md

 )
 ```

 Do note that we use dt-dt ('dt' twice) this is due to the fact that there are multiple workspaces, the first 'dt' states we are in dt workspace, the second 'dt' states we want column 'dt'.
 So the syntax for status flags is {workspace}-{column}.
-If we wanted runs the strip column from tracker workspace to be GOOD, the query would look like this:
+If we wanted runs with the strip column from tracker workspace to have at least 1 lumisection GOOD, the query would look like this:

 ```python
 import runregistry